fgauna12/fgauna12.github.io/_posts/2020-03-05-installing-linkerd-using-azure-devops.md

 The next steps ensure that the Linkerd CLI is installed on the agent running the pipeline.
 We'll use the Linkerd CLI to install Linkerd itself.

 But first, check to see if Linkerd is already installed.
-The reason for this is because we'll run some pre-installation checks if Linkerd is truly not installed on the cluster.
-We'll also install Linkerd if it's not already installed.
+Because we'll run some pre-installation checks if Linkerd is truly not installed on the cluster.
+Once those checks pass, we'll install Linkerd.
 Without checking that it's already installed, the pipeline would fail for clusters in which Linkerd exists.

-To verify if it's installed, we'll check to see if there's a `linkerd` namespace using [jq](https://stedolan.github.io/jq/).
+We'll check pre-existing installation with `kubectl` and [jq](https://stedolan.github.io/jq/) to see if there's already a `linkerd` namespace.

 ```bash
 FLUX_NAMESPACE=$(kubectl get ns -o json | jq '.items[].metadata.name | select(.=="flux")')